 One thing you may want to consider is finding a waterproof case that floats, or adding foam to make it float.
 That way if it does go overboard, you'll be able to retrieve it easily.

 Customizing your kayak can be a lot of fun and the more creative you get, the better.
-And it’s true that what works for one fisherman may not work for another, but with these five kayak accessories for fishing, you'll be off to a great start in gearing up your kayak for your kayak fishing endeavors.
+And it’s true that what works for one fisherman may not work for another, but with these six kayak accessories for fishing, you'll be off to a great start in gearing up your kayak for your kayak fishing endeavors.